 But where do start?

-Here’s a simple easy to follow formula to develop a B2B SEO strategy that can help you drive quality organic traffic.
+Here’s a simple easy to follow steps to develop a B2B SEO strategy that can help you drive quality organic traffic.
 (We often do this for our clients in the 1st month)

 Most people give up on SEO because they feel it’s complicated.
 The truth is that people make it complicated.
 Just keep it simple.
 These are the basic questions you need to answer: